AgalmicVentures/Werk/README.md

 optional main loop may then be run.

 ## Startup
-On startup, the following configuration options are read:
+On startup, default signal handlers are register for segfaults and bus errors, the background thread is started, then logging and configuration ar
+bootstrapped:
 * `Application.ConfigPaths`: Only available in the primary config, this is a comma-separated list of other configs to load.
 Default none.
 * `Application.LogPath`: Path to the actual log file.
 If not present or cannot be opened, logs will go to stderr.
 Required.

+Then the following configuration options are read and their respective components initialized:
 * `Application.InstanceID`: ID of this instance of the application, for audit trail purposes.
 * `Application.ProfilesPath`: Path to profiling information JSON, written on